-Jersey withdrew from the process in the autumn of 2013 and intends to launch its own aircraft registry during 2014.
-We will post a separate guide to the Jersey Aircraft Registry in due course when further information is known.
+Jersey withdrew from the process in the autumn of 2013 and will launch its own aircraft registry during 2014 branded as the ‘ZJ-’ Jersey Aircraft Registry.
+For a pre launch guide to the Jersey Aircraft Registry please consult our online guide here:

 Guernsey launched its aircraft registry in December, 2013 branded as the ’2-REG Channel Islands Aircraft Registry’.
 For a post launch guide to the Guernsey Aircraft Registry please consult our online guide here:

 Original text as to what might have been if the two islands could have found it within themselves to collaborate follows:

 Oceanskies has prepared the following guide to the Channel Islands Aircraft Register and Channel Islands Aircraft Registration on Guernsey and Jersey.